Best AI for Excel Financial Modeling Compared (2026)

 Microsoft’s native AI integration is powerful due to its ubiquity.
 Living inside the Microsoft 365 ecosystem, Copilot has context on your emails and OneDrive files, making it a strong generalist assistant.

-- Verdict: An excellent productivity booster for general Excel tasks, but often lacks the precision required for deep-dive underwriting.
+• Verdict: An excellent productivity booster for general Excel tasks, but often lacks the precision required for deep-dive underwriting.
+Copilot performed best in flowthrough of assumptions due to its simplicity, with Shortcut coming second.

 3. ChatGPT Enterprise (OpenAI)